 The Parryscope Diagnostic Approach | A Patented Breakthrough in Fertility Testing

-Parryscope evaluates three fertility factors in a single test.
+Patented female fertility test evaluates three fertility factors in a single visit.

 Fertility Factor #1: Are there a reasonable number of eggs?